 Please note that our children’s minister and youth minister are still able to keep in contact with their groups.

 General advice and precautions

 Follow the government advice to ‘stay alert, control the virus, save lives’.

 These are some of the steps we are now taking to help prevent the spread of infection:

-- The church office is closed, and staff are working from home.
+- The church office is closed, and staff who are not on furlough are working at home.